The Problem

 Bad me, I dropped it.

-Good me, I’m angry, because I love the fantasy I can reverse the drop by hurting myself with the power of the pain of disapproval.
+Good me, I’m angry, because I love the fantasy I can reverse the drop by hurting myself with the power of the pain that disapproval brings.

 Step 2